Chapter 15 - Oakland Clan

 When I was done, Ray slumped in my hold, panting with effort.
 I reached down and picked her up bridal style and walked to the far side of the bed so that I had room to climb in.
 Once I was settled in the middle of the bed, the twins slid back to sit on each side of us and reached out until they were touching both me and Ray.
 The clan bond sizzled to life between the four of us and I prayed that it acted as a small comfort to her as she fell into a fitful sleep on my chest.

 Hours passed after Max walked into Ray’s room and there hadn’t been a single movement or peep from the hallway since.
-I had mostly convinced myself that the four of them had simply left and were right now reporting my actions to either Blade or the Collins’ Royal Clan.
+I had mostly convinced myself that the four of them had simply left and were right now reporting my actions to either Blade or the Collins Royal Clan.
 But I couldn’t find it within me to get up off the floor and check.

 I didn’t think I could live through Ray looking at me with so much fear and pain ever again.
 I would gouge out my own fucking eyeballs.
 I deserved it and so much more after what I did and said to that poor girl.

 These thoughts swirled around my head.
 I was tempted to just start hitting it as hard as I could to the wall behind me, just to stop the images that were playing on a fucked up loop in my head.
 Braindead people couldn’t remember.
 Braindead people couldn’t be Compelled.
-A brain dead person couldn’t ever hurt her again.
+A brain-dead person couldn’t ever hurt her again.

-Not that I would ever give myself the chance to even breath the same air as she was after today.
+Not that I would ever give myself the chance to even breathe the same air as she was after today.
 I was going to leave and remove myself from this situation before anyone had to ask me to go.
 But first, I had to make sure she didn’t need anything from me.
 I would give her anything.
 If she wanted me to turn myself in, I would.
 If she needed to rip me apart as I had done to her, I wouldn’t lift a finger to stop her.
 If she needed my life, I would kneel with a bowed head before her sword.

 I was thinking of different ways Ray could inflict the most damage to me when the door to her room opened.
-Ray strode out her room with the twins looming behind her like some sort of enlarged double shadow, promising pain to anyone that dared even look at our girl wrong.
+Ray strode out of her room with the twins looming behind her like some sort of enlarged double shadow, promising pain to anyone that dared even look at our girl wrong.
 I focused on their hard-set faces because I couldn’t bring myself to look at hers.
 I lost the right to ever look at her again.

 Elijah jumped up from beside me and carefully walked forward to greet them.
 From the edge of my vision, I saw that Ray didn’t hesitate to walk directly into his arms to embrace Elijah.
 The fist that had a vice grip around my heart squeezed and I bit the side of my cheek until the tangy taste of blood overwhelmed my senses.
 It was a good thing that she wasn’t afraid of Elijah or the boys.
 It was a pure miracle that I would be forever grateful for.
 At least my actions hadn’t taken that away from my brothers.